bigstack-oss/cube-cos-ui/packages/cube-frontend-web-app/docs/cos-api-request-hooks.md

 ![API with watch option](./images/api-with-watch-option.png)

-The `CosStreamRequest` hook automatically includes the query `?watch=true` in your request and handle response chunks correctly.
+The `useCosStreamRequest` hook automatically includes the query `?watch=true` in your request and handle response chunks correctly.

 ### Stream Requests With Parameters